napari/napari/docs/source/explanations/rendering.md

 A key property of the Octree is that if the user is looking at the data at one level of detail, it's trivial to find the same data at a higher or lower level of detail.
-The data is spatially organized so the same data at different levels of detail is easy to find.
+The data is spatially organized so it's fast and easy to jump from one level fo detail to another.

 ## Sparse Octree

 Napari does not construct or maintain an Octree for the whole dataset.
 The Octree is created on the fly only for the portion of the data napari is rendering.
 For some datasets level 0 of the Octree contains tens of millions of chunks.
-We can't afford to allocate anything for all those chunks.
-So we only create the Octree where the user is looking.
+No matter how little data we stored per chunk, it would be slow and wasteful to create an octree that contains all of the data.
+So we only create the Octree where the camera is actively looking.

 ## Beyond Images